 Recently published research from ECR reveals that over 60% of inventory records across the 7 retailers studied, in just under 100 stores and over 200,0000 inventory records, were wrong.
-When retailer inventory records are wrong, organisations either have more or less than they had imagined, leading to excess inventory and shelf out of stocks in the store, that in turn lead to lost sales.
-Indeed, To discover, investigate and fix the excess inventory and these gaps on the shelf, stores are asked to spend millions on store labour hours.
+When retailer inventory records are wrong, organisations either have more or less than they had imagined, leading to excess inventory and shelf out of stocks in the store, that in turn lead to lost sales and potentially wasted labour hours in stores to discover, investigate and "fix"

-Despite the many possible reasons for error all the way along the supply chain, from the very start and when the manufacturer sets up the item [incorrectly] all the way through to the consumer returns desk and the [inaccurate] recording and movement of the returned item to the stock file, retail store managers tend to see the reason why inventory records are wrong rather more simplistically, and as either caused by theft from the store or from a short delivery from the Distribution Centre (DC).
+Despite the many possible reasons for error all the way along the supply chain, from the very start and when the manufacturer sets up the item [incorrectly] all the way through to the consumer returns desk and the [inaccurate] recording and movement of the returned item to the stock file, retail store managers often default to blaming the inventory record errors, on theft and supply chain problems from the Distribution Centre (DC).

 - To baseline the occurrence of losses through the distribution and retail network and to identify the level to which poor pick accuracy within warehouse operations contributes to inaccurate inventory records